WLE - Wiggler Low Energy Beamline (7-22 keV)

 We are also open to putting your device in the endstation!
 We have accommodated user-designed tensile stages, heating stages, solar simulators, humidity control, etc. Contact staff well in advance when requesting a special sample environment.

 We can measure powders, thin films. liquids, pharmaceuticles, nanoparticles in solution or on surfaces, micelles... the list goes on!
 For liquids, we generally need minimum 40 uL for the measurment.
 SAXS of liquids requires concentrations of 10 mmol, or about 1 to 10 mg/mL, if you are interested in the form factor.
-Liquid samples are measured in quartz capillaries, and users are expected to bring their own capillaries.
+Liquid samples are measured in quartz capillaries (buy the 1.5 mm, no funnel, open on both ends, part Quartz 15-SQZ - 1.5mm), and users are expected to bring their own capillaries.
 We supply silver behenate and LaB6 (NIST 660b) for the detector calibration, and glassy carbon (NIST 3600) as an absolute intensity standard.

 For best results, we encourage users to,